+SEC.
+302, DEFINITIONS

-- (1) SECRETARY.-The term "Secretary" means the Secretary of the Interior.
-(2) TRIBAL MEMBER.-The term "tribal member" means- - (A) an individual who is an enrolled member of the Tribe as of the date of enactment of this Act; and - (B) an individual who has been placed on the membership rolls of the Tribe in accordance with this title. - (3) TRIBE.-The term "Tribe" means the Upper Mattaponi Tribe.
+(1) SECRETARY.-The term "Secretary" means the Secretary of the Interior.
+(2) TRIBAL MEMBER.-The term "tribal member" means-

+(A) an individual who is an enrolled member of the Tribe as of the date of enactment of this Act; and

+(B) an individual who has been placed on the membership rolls of the Tribe in accordance with this title.

+(3) TRIBE.-The term "Tribe" means the Upper Mattaponi Tribe.

-- (a) Federal Recognition.- - (1) IN GENERAL.-Federal recognition is extended to the Tribe.
+(a) Federal Recognition.-

+(1) IN GENERAL.-Federal recognition is extended to the Tribe.
 (2) APPLICABILITY OF LAWS.-All laws (including regulations) of the United States of general applicability to Indians or nations, Indian tribes, or bands of Indians (including the Act of June 18, 1934 (25 U.S.C.
-461 et seq.)) that are not inconsistent with this title shall be applicable to the Tribe and tribal members. - (b) Federal Services and Benefits.- - (1) IN GENERAL.-On and after the date of enactment of this Act, the Tribe and tribal members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes without regard - (A) the existence of a reservation for the Tribe; or - (B) the location of the residence of any tribal member on or near any Indian reservation. - (2) Service area.-For the purpose of the delivery of Federal services to tribal members, the service area of the Tribe shall be considered to be the area within 25 miles of the Sharon Indian School at 13383 King William Road, King William County, Virginia.
+461 et seq.)) that are not inconsistent with this title shall be applicable to the Tribe and tribal mem-

+(b) Federal Services and Benefits.-

+(1) IN GENERAL.-On and after the date of enactment of this Act, the Tribe and tribal members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes without regard to the existence of a reservation for the Tribe.

+(2) SERVICE AREA.-For the purpose of the delivery of Federal services to tribal members, the service area of the Tribe shall be considered to be the area within 25 miles of the Sharon Indian School at 13383 King William Road, King William County, Virginia.